-Bailey exited the bathroom with a thick strand of her long blond hair twirled around her index nger.
-She eased her nger out like she was dealing with something fragile, and a ringlet bounced at her shoulder.
+Bailey exited the bathroom with a thick strand of her long blond hair twirled around her index finger.
+She eased her finger out like she was dealing with something fragile, and a ringlet bounced at her shoulder.
 “Is it okay with you if I try to get my fried hair to look half decent?”

 Mom took Jordy’s hand and they left the hotel room.
 Outside, the cold wind whipped Mo’s straight blond hair, sending a shiver up her neck.
 Her bangs blew into her eyes as she walked toward the van.
 Mom unlocked the doors, and everyone got in.